tcui001/tcui001.github.io/_pages/code.md

 ### DIRT: a deep inverse Rosenblatt transport method {#dirt}

 DIRT is a MATLAB package that uses functional tensor trains to construct order-preserving, self-reinforced transport maps.
-A newer version of the code (with significant updates in the interface) will be released in March 2023.

-Download MATLAB code from GitHub [https://github.com/fastfins/ftt.m](https://github.com/fastfins/ftt.m)
+Download MATLAB code from [deep-tensor](https://github.com/DeepTransport/deep-tensor).
+Help files will be updated in May.

+Examples will be released under [deep-tensor-examples](https://github.com/DeepTransport/deep-tensor-examples) in May.

 #### References:

 {% reference cui2022deep %}

-{% reference cui2021conditional %}
+{% reference cui2023scalable %}

 {% reference cui2023deep %}